BryantCrisos/Godot-Logo-redesign-/README.md

 -Happy game deving!

 # Whats In the zip?
-Diffrent variations of the redesigned logo along with press kit material you'd find on https://godotengine.org/press/
+Diffrent variations of the redesigned logo along with engine name you'd find on https://godotengine.org/press/
 <br>all in SVG and PNG format:

 ![img](https://i.imgur.com/b9cobaF.jpeg[/img])